SkylineCommunications/dataminer-docs/connector-help/connector_help/SES_S.A._Channel_Manager.md

 This page contains the **Configuration File** drop-down menu.
 This menu displays the **CSV** files that contain the configuration of the **inter-element communication** between the SES S.A.
 Channel Manager and the other elements.
 The files must be located in the folder "*C:\Skyline DataMiner\Documents\SES S.A.
 Channel Manager\Configuration\\.* The button **Refresh File** refreshes the drop-down menu.

-The configuration files must contain the exact name of the drivers and the PIDs of the parameters that the SES S.A.
+The configuration files must contain the exact name of the connectors and the PIDs of the parameters that the SES S.A.
 Channel Manager will obtain.
 The following table shows the order in which the information must be filled in:

 | **Driver**                           | **Channel** | **Orbital Position** | **Satellite** | **Tube** | **Uplink** | **Customer** | **Deviation** | **ULF** | **ULPol** | **DLF** | **DLFPol** | **ChainUplink** | **Modulation** | **DCMS Name** | **DCMS Channel Key** | **EIRP DCMS** | **EIRP CSM** | **C/N** | **Eb/No** | **TsLock** | **Monics CM Updates** | **Time Since Last EIRP Update** | **Last Modified EIRP** | **Time since last update** |
 |--------------------------------------|-------------|----------------------|---------------|----------|------------|--------------|---------------|---------|-----------|---------|------------|-----------------|----------------|---------------|----------------------|---------------|--------------|---------|-----------|------------|-----------------------|---------------------------------|------------------------|----------------------------|